PE-Cray/cray-openshmemx/index.md

 ## Release Information

-**NOTE:
-Cray OpenSHMEMX is supported on both X86_64 and AARCH64 based Cray XC systems.
+**Cray OpenSHMEMX is supported on both X86_64 and AARCH64 based Cray XC systems.**

-On X86_64 systems, Cray SHMEM is still the production-ready implementation Cray OpenSHMEMX is released as a separate product from Cray SHMEM with plans to supersede the existing Cray SHMEM library in near future.
-Early access to Cray OpenSHMEMX library is provided for users to start migrating their existing applications to the new library.
+**On X86_64 systems, Cray SHMEM is still the production-ready implementation Cray OpenSHMEMX is released as a separate product from Cray SHMEM with plans to supersede the existing Cray SHMEM library in near future.
+Early access to Cray OpenSHMEMX library is provided for users to start migrating their existing applications to the new library.**

-On AARCH64 systems, Cray OpenSHMEMX is the only available and supported SHMEM implementation by Cray Inc.**
+**On AARCH64 systems, Cray OpenSHMEMX is the only available and supported SHMEM implementation by Cray Inc.**

 ### Version 8.0.0